OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ## Maturity 1
 ### Benefit
+Basic understanding of potential threats to the solution

 ### Activity
-The purpose of Threat Modeling is to identify potential issues in the technical setup of the application.
-Uncarefull design might lead to issues that can be exploited to target your organisation.
+The purpose of Threat Modeling is to identify, pro-actively, potential issues in the technical design of the application.
+Uncarefull setup might lead to important attack vectors in an application that can be exploited to target your organisation.
+Experience shows that architectural design can be an important source of security issues, and the consequences can be significant.

-The elicitation of threats in Threat Modeling can be inspired by good security practices (or the lack thereof) or can be driven by a more structured approach such as STRIDE.
-It can be performed by a single person or by a group of people (in a more brainstorming mode).
-Fact is that experience is definitely helpful in eliciting useful threats.
+The practice of threat modelling includes both the elicitation and the management of threats.
+Threat elicitation can be inspired by known good security practices (or the lack thereof) or can be driven by a more structured approach such as STRIDE.
+While it can be performed by a single person, threat modelling is often more effective when performed by a group of people (in a more brainstorming mode).
+One of the key challenges in threat modelling is working towards a list of relevant and important threats in an efficient exercise, and avoiding lenghtly processes and overly detailed lists of low-relevant threats.
+Experience is a important helper in finding a proper balance.

-Threat modeling can be performed iteratively.
-If new functionality is added to an existing application, rather than trying to cover the entire scope continuously, it might make sense to only look into the newly added functions in order to spend your threat modeling efforts wisely.
+Threat modeling can be performed iteratively in order to align it to more iterative development paradigms.
+If new functionality is added to an existing application, rather than trying to cover the entire scope continuously, it can make sense to only look into the newly added functions in order to spend your threat modeling efforts wisely.

 At this level, you want to execute threat modeling on important projects (LINK: Application Risk Profile) in a best effort mode to identify the most important threats to the application.
 Existing network diagrams are a good starting point at this level, which can be annotated during discussion workshops.